 Rebekah hails from Southeast Asia and has a passion for research and education.
 An initial interest in studying church history and the witness of the church in the Second World War led to an exploration of an ecclesiology for the postcolonial and post-Christendom age as far back as 2012.
 Discovering kingdom theology in 2018 felt like finding home.
 When she’s not cooking, eating or fermenting nonviolently lethal chilli peppers she enjoys reading e-books, making memes, baking, art, and a host of other hobbies.
 Her favourite Christian books are Dietrich Bonhoeffer’s “The Cost of Discipleship” and Corrie Ten Boom’s “The Hiding Place”.

 My vision for the Kingdom Outpost is to connect with the worldwide church beyond our various shores and to build outposts and networks for Jesus’s Kingdom.
 Online resources and communities have played a huge role in my own spiritual growth and I hope that the Kingdom Outpost will be such a platform.

-Aaron hails from the state of Arkansas, where he’s spent all 20 years of his life.
+Aaron hails from the state of Arkansas, where he’s spent all 21 years of his life.
 He grew up the sixth of seven children in a conservative Amish-Mennonite church.
 His family left to join a less-conservative Mennonite church in his early teens, which he still calls home.
 He is passionate about helping his fellow conservative Mennonites live out Jesus’ teachings more fully.
 Aaron started in construction upon finishing grade school, and did that for 7 years before teaching 3rd-6th grades at his local Menno school.
 When not at work he enjoys hanging out with brothers and nephews at the local Fire Department, where he is a firefighter and EMR.
-Other hobbies include woodworking, volleyball, spikeball, and listening to podcasts and audio books, and best of all, hanging out with his girlfriend, Mandie Derstine.
+Other hobbies include woodworking, volleyball, spikeball, listening to podcasts and audio books, and best of all, hanging out with his girlfriend, Mandie Derstine.
 A few recent favorite resources of his are ‘’Unwanted” by Jay Stringer, “To Be Told” by Dan Allender, and the Commoners Communion Podcast by Strahan.